-1.4 All payments on the Notes are subject to satisfaction of the Solvency Condition
+1.4 Payments on the Notes are subject to satisfaction of the Solvency Condition and the Issuer's right to defer payment of the Interest on the Notes

 All of the Issuer's obligations to make payments in respect of the Notes are subject to the Solvency Condition being satisfied.
 If the Solvency Condition is not satisfied, that is, if the Issuer is not able to pay its debts as they become due and payable and the Issuer's assets do not exceed its liabilities, both at the time of making the payment and immediately after making the payment, no payment will be made.